mbbx6spp/straitjacket/README.md

 ## "Simple" *is* an Aesthetic

-Again, with software, there's no accounting for taste--but it *is* possible to dispassionately analyze complexity.
-Here is Straitjacket's *raison d'etre*.
+Again, with software, it is only possible to dispassionately analyze complexity.
-It is a belief and an aesthetic, and it's fine if you don't like it:
+Straitjacket espouses an aesthetic, and it's fine if you disagree, but:

 **Minimally complex software is better than any alternative.**

-To the author of Straitjacket, this is really important.
-Without some complexity, nothing gets done.
-All human undertakings require *some* complexity.
+Without *some* complexity, nothing meaningful gets done.
+All human undertakings require data, side effects, and decisions.
+But *unnecessary* complexity is bad.
-But even one scintilla of *unnecessary* complexity is not welcome.
-That's the aspiration of Straitjacket.
-Pragmatic, no?

 This project does something bold.
 It asserts that **all** code fits neatly into two categories.
 There's:

 * code without side effects
 * code with side effects

 The Straitjacket style of coding specifies how to write both.
-In fact, that's all the style is.
-The rest, as they say, tends to fix itself.

 For code with no side effects, we write **functions**.
-For code with side effects, we write **actions**.
+For code with, we write **actions**.

 ## Functions

-Functions, to hear any functional programming advocate explain them, are just like mathematical functions:
+All functions must be mathematical functions:

 ```
 f(x) = 3x + 4
 ```

-As in math, any input `x` provided will always yield the same output.
+Given any input `x`, this function will always yield the same output.
 There's no way in mathematical functions to say:

 ```